Ebazhanov/linkedin-skill-assessments-quizzes/python/python-quiz.md

   # method body goes here
 ```

 #### Q76.
-What is a key difference between a set and a list?

-- [ ] A set is an ordered collection of non-unique items.
-A list is an unordered collection of unique items.
-- [ ] A set is an ordered collection of unique items.
-A list is an unordered collection of non-unique items.
-- [ ] Elements can be retrieved from a list but they cannot be retrieved from a set.
-- [x] A set is an unordered collection of unique items.
-A list is an ordered collection of non-unique items.

-#### Q77.
 What is the correct way to call a function?

 - [x] get_max_num([57, 99, 31, 18])
 - [ ] call.(get_max_num)
 - [ ] def get_max_num([57, 99, 31, 18])
 - [ ] call.get_max_num([57, 99, 31, 18])

-#### Q78.
+#### Q77.
 How is comment created?

 - [ ] `-- This is a comment`
 - [x] `# This is a comment`
 - [ ] `/_ This is a comment _\`
 - [ ] `// This is a comment`

-#### Q79.
+#### Q78.
 What is the correct syntax for replacing the string apple in the list with the string orange?

 - [ ] orange = my_list[1]
 - [x] my_list[1] = 'orange'
 - [ ] my_list['orange'] = 1
 - [ ] my_list[1] == orange

-#### Q80.
+#### Q79.
 What will happen if you use a while loop and forget to include logic that eventually causes the while loop to stop?

 - [ ] Nothing will happen; your computer knows when to stop running the code in the while loop.
 - [ ] You will get a KeyError.
 - [x] Your code will get stuck in an infinite loop.
 - [ ] You will get a WhileLoopError.

-#### Q81.
+#### Q80.
 Describe the functionality of a queue?

 - [x] A queue adds items to either end and removes items from either end.
 - [ ] A queue adds items to the top and removes items from the top.
 - [ ] A queue adds items to the top, and removes items from anywhere in, a list.
 - [ ] A queue adds items to the top and removes items from anywhere in the queue.

-#### Q82.
+#### Q81.
 Which choice is the most syntactically correct example of the conditional branching?

 - [x]